rousan/es6-harmony/README.md

 in pure ES5 code and creates a ES6 environment for backward browsers or JavaScript engines that natively does not support ES6.(At least ES5 is required).
 This Library is standalone, it has no dependency.

-## Installation

-If you want to use this module then,
-* In browser context, just include this script before all other scripts
-* In NodeJS or CommonJS environment, install it via npm and import it

-     `npm install es6-harmony`

 ## Implementations